duchangyu/project-arduivew/README.md

 ## Written by

-Written by [Philippe Leefsma](http://adndevblog.typepad.com/cloud_and_mobile/philippe-leefsma.html), Autodesk Developer Network.
+Written by Daniel Du, Autodesk Developer Network.